claranet/spryker-demoshop/README.md

 1. During Build Time:
     1. Which packages are going to be installed via dependency resolution (composer, npm)?
-    1. Differnt modes in assets building
+    1. Different modes in assets building
 1. During Run Time:
     1. Where does the application is about to find configuration files (propel config)?
     1. Where are external resources to be found?